 - The tamp pressure applied via the tamper by the barista to the ground coffee in the portafilter; 30 lbs. of force is often used as a rule of thumb when first starting out or when dialing in a new coffee.
 The consistency of tamping technique is more important than the exact measurement.

 - The duration of the shot, i.e. the length of the time the water is passing through the ground coffee, under pressure, in the portafilter basket.
-Twenty-five to 30 seconds is often used as a target when dialing in a new coffee; we prefer our Lovejoy blend to be pulled at 1-1.5oz in 28 seconds, which results in a rich mahogany color and syrupy consistency
+Twenty-five to 30 seconds is often used as a target when dialing in a new coffee.
+We prefer the Verve Bronson French Roast blend to be pulled at 1-1.5oz in 28 seconds, which results in a rich mahogany color and syrupy consistency

 So what are the key variables we are interested in for the ground coffee itself?